mawinkler/c1-cs-terraform/README.md

 # Terraform Example for Container Security

+> ***IMPORTANT:*** This example is now built in to [Playground One](https://github.com/mawinkler/playground-one) and not maintained anymore.
+Playground One supports the Vision One Container Security life-cycle orchestrated by Terraform.

 ## Introduction

 This repository provides infrastructure-as-code examples to automate the live-cycle of Trend Micro Container Security.